rschristopher/ischristtrue.com/src/truth.md

  perspectives.
-Something is true if it is objectively true, and knowledge of this objectivity is what brings people to the "Truth".
+Something is true if it is objectively true, and knowledge of this objectivity is what brings people to "the Truth".
-Truth is experienced in very personal ways, not confined to sense perceptions.

-Modern views understand truth as an attribute unto itself, that something is either true or it is not.
+Modern views understand truth as an attribute, that something is either true or it is not.
+But in practice,
+ truth is experienced in very personal ways, and not at all confined to sense perceptions.

 [Ancient Views](../ancient-views/)
  understood truth as a spirit,
  which means it has personhood, as all spirits do.
-If there is a *spirit of truth*, then rather than ask,
+If there is a *spirit of truth*, then we should not ask,
  "what is true?"
  we ought to ask
  "who is truth?"